Homelessness Advice

 Intentional homelessness

-• This means that your homelessness was caused by something you deliberately did or did not do, such as:
+• This means that your homelessness was caused by something you deliberately did or did not do like:

 • Not paying rent even when you could have afforded it.